 “The themes of our songs are about life, about life in the southern part and northern part of Mitrovica, in fact everyday life.”

 Guitarist Tringa Sadiku says she, like many members, had concerns about how the band would work in the early days.

 “I was scared in the beginning to come here because I don’t speak Serbian and I thought that it would be a problem for me not understanding the language and not feeling connected with the people here.
 But as I came here, everything was way too fun and easy.”

-The band is a product of the Mitrovica Rock School programme, which has been supported by international partners including UNMIK.
-The programme teaches musical instruments to all youngsters in the city.
+The band is a product of the Mitrovica Rock School programme, which has been supported by international partners including financial support from UNMIK through the Confidence Building Measures Programme.
+The programme teaches musical instruments to interested youngsters in the city.

 Proximity Mine, who perform in English, are one of the greatest success stories of all the 41 bands that have formed since Mitrovica Rock School began in 2008.

 Project Manager Emir Hasani says using music as a tool has been the Mitrovica Rock School’s method of uniting communities after the divisions that ensued.